-Dreamers and adventurers — Amy and Nathan — created Two Drifters to share tips and stories on how couples can and should travel more together.
+Dreamers and adventurers — Amy and Nathan — created the Two Drifters blog to share tips and stories on how couples can and should travel more together.
 Since 2012, Two Drifters has been a leading couples travel and relationship blog.
 Couples who don’t know where to start or what adventure awaits them next can benefit from Amy and Nathan’s pro-traveling tips.

 Two Drifters give couples the tools to plan a trip properly.
 Amy and Nathan said road trips are a great way for couples to reconnect and strengthen their marriage.
 Regardless of how old the relationship is, a road trip can surely help it go the distance.